Genesis, Evolution and Natural Selection

 The incarnation prefigured by Adam

-Because of the same analogy, Mary is prefigured by the pre-human mother who gave birth to Adam.
+Because of the same analogy, Mary is prefigured by the prehuman mother who gave birth to Adam.
 At the same time, she is prefigured by Eve, who is “the mother of all living” (Gen 3:20) and who is possibly born of the same pre-human mother.
 In this case, Eve would be the sister of Adam, despite their later conjugal relationship.
 This status of brother and sister, and their conjugal relationship prefigure the relationship between Christ and Mary, who is the Bride of God since the Holy Spirit, who is God, conceived Jesus in Mary (Lk 1:35).
 However, Christ is also God, more exactly God-man.
-This double nature of Jesus means that he is not only the son of Mary but at the same time her Spouse,[39] which is prefigured by the conjugal relationship of Adam and Eve as shown by figure 12:
+This double nature of Jesus means that he is not only the son of Mary but at the same time her Spouse,[14] which is prefigured by the conjugal relationship of Adam and Eve as shown by figure 11:

 Father Mother Child(ren)